-Ed 305 Foundations in Reading for Early Childhood & Elementary School Teachers (3 credits)

-This course examines the theoretical and evidence-based foundations of literacy processes and instruction including oral language, phonological awareness, phonics, fluency, vocabulary and comprehension.
-It also includes the historical progression of reading and writing instruction, and the role of professional learning, leadership and judgment for teachers.
-This course is aligned with South Carolina literacy competencies, ILA, CAEP, InTASC and ADEPT performance standards.
-This course meets the requirements of the Read to Succeed Act for the R2S Teacher Endorsement in South Carolina for early childhood, elementary and special Ed teachers.
-Prerequisite: En 102.
-Fall and spring.
+Ed 305 Foundations in Reading for Early Childhood & Elementary School Teachers [3 credits] This course examines the theoretical and evidence-based foundations of literacy processes and instruction including oral language, phonological awareness, phonics, fluency, vocabulary, and comprehension.
+It also includes the historical progression of reading and writing instruction, and the role of professional learning, leadership, and judgment for teachers.
+This course is aligned with SC literacy competencies, ILA, CAEP, InTASC and ADEPT performance standards.
+This course meets the requirements of the Read to Succeed Act for the R2S Teacher Endorsement in South Carolina for early childhood, elementary, and special education teachers.
 Online.